-Wheatley Group is a leading housing, care, and property management group in Scotland and the UK's biggest developer of social rented homes in 2024 over the past decade, according to Inside Housing magazine.
+Wheatley Group is a leading housing, care, and property management group in Scotland and the UK's biggest developer of social rented homes.

 Report contents

 This report presents the stories of the 30 households we interviewed as part of the wait, 20 who were waiting and 10 who had recently moved into social housing.
 All names of participants have been changed, and some stories have been combined to preserve anonymity.